Chemistry, B.S.

 - Scholarships: Scholarships are awarded based on academic achievement, service, leadership and financial need.

-- Financial Aid: Financial aid is provided in the form of grants and loans, some of which require repayment.
+- Financial Aid: Financial aid is provided through grants and loans, some of which require repayment.

-For priority consideration for merit-based scholarships, apply for admission by Dec.
-1 and complete a Free Application for Federal Student Aid (FAFSA) by March 1.
+For priority consideration for merit-based scholarships, apply for admission by December 1 and complete a Free Application for Federal Student Aid (FAFSA) by March 1.

 Accreditation